 Dive Sites: There are several dive sites around Malpelo Island that offer unique underwater landscapes and encounters with marine life.
 Some popular dive sites include El Bajo, La Nevera, La Gringa, and Los Tres Mosqueteros.
 These sites feature steep walls, underwater pinnacles, and caves where you can explore and observe the diverse marine ecosystem.

 Permit and Liveaboards: To dive in Malpelo Island, you need a special permit from the Colombian government, and diving is strictly regulated to preserve the fragile ecosystem.
 Most divers visit Malpelo Island on liveaboard trips, as it is the most convenient and common way to explore the area.
-Liveaboard trips typically depart from mainland Colombia or Panama and offer multiple dives over several days.
+Liveaboard trips typically depart from mainland Colombia and offer multiple dives over several days.